Howard Lee Chuan How: Malaysia

 In 2017, Lee's loyalty towards Malaysia was questioned when it was revealed that he tried to obtain British naturalisation in 2002 and settlement visa in 2007 but were denied consecutively for both.
 He also had set up an online petition and a video plea seeking support to allow him to return to the United Kingdom upon coming back to Malaysia.

-During the 14th General Elections of Malaysia, Lee retained his state constituency of Pasir Pinji seat polling 23,282 votes, defeating Barisan Nasional candidate with 20,856 majority.
+During the 2018 general election, Lee retained his state constituency of Pasir Pinji seat polling 23,282 votes, defeating Barisan Nasional candidate with 20,856 majority.

-In May 2018, Lee was elected as one of the Perak State Executive Council.
-His current portfolio that he holds are Youth and Sports Development (PPBS).
-He is also a committee in Perak Investment Council of Advisory.

-In December 2018, Lee won the National DAPSY Chief Election by defeating his opponent, Chow Hu Yui with 186 to 166 votes.
-Howard Lee succeeds Ipoh Timur MP, Wong Kah Woh.
-Subsequently, he was appointed as Deputy Chief for Pakatan Harapan Youth.
+In the 2022 general election, Lee moved from Perak state politics to the federal politics after being nominated by PH to contest for the Ipoh Timor federal seat.
+He won the seat and was elected to Parliament as the Ipoh Timor MP by a majority of 43,888 votes in a landslide victory.